 Dealing with functional correlation between Measurement objects, when using functions with arity larger than one, is an important feature of this package.
-This is accomplished by keeping inside each Measurement object the list of its derivatives with respect to the independent variables from which the quantity comes, and this list is updated every time a new mathematical operation is performed.
+This is accomplished by keeping inside each Measurement object the list of its derivatives with respect to the independent variables from which the quantity comes.
 This role is played by the der field.
 This dictionary is useful in order to trace the contribution of each measurement and propagate the uncertainty in the case of functions with more than one argument.